Orava Castle: Disuse, fire and the museum

 After the death of Erzsébet Czobor, the widow of György Thurzó, the castle became the property of Thurzó's daughters, who entrusted its administration to an elected administrator.
 Because of changes in politics, society and the economy, the castle gradually lost its important functions.
 Only a few clerks stayed on and the uninhabited and disused parts of the castle gradually deteriorated.
 The greatest catastrophe affected the castle in 1800, when a gigantic fire destroyed all the wooden parts of the castle.
 Some objects from the Lower Castle were recovered after the fire because they had been covered by the roof shingles.
 However, the objects from the Middle and Upper Castle were not reconstructed until 1861.

 To find a use for the historical object, Ödön Zichy, the administrator of the property (as administrator of Veszprém County), organized a foundation which had the aim of founding a regional museum of Orava.
 The first exhibition took place at the Thurzo Palace in 1868.
 Nowadays, the Orava Museum is one of the oldest in Slovakia.
 Its most attractive expositions are those of the Castle Chapel, the Knights' Room, and several rooms with period-style furnishing.
 Further highlights include the Painting Gallery, the Weapon room, and the scientific, ethnographic and archaeological collections.

 Cultural references

 Many scenes of the 1922 film Nosferatu were filmed here, the castle representing Count Orlok's Transylvanian castle; In their 2020 TV adaptation of Bram Stoker's novel Dracula, Mark Gatiss and Steven Moffat also used Orava as their Castle Dracula.

 Orava Castle served as the filming location for the 1972 film, Adam Šangala, as well as for the episode "Germany, Mid-August 1916" of The Young Indiana Jones Chronicles and the 2000 film Dragonheart: A New Beginning.

-It was also used by the Polish video game company CD Projekt as inspiration for the fictional Kaer Morhen, fortress for the witchers of the Wolf School, in Andrzej Sapkowski's The Witcher book series.
+It was also used by the Polish video game company CD Projekt as inspiration for the fictional Kaer Morhen, a fortress for the witchers of the Wolf School, in the video game adaptations of Andrzej Sapkowski's The Witcher book series.

 Van Helsing's season 5 was filmed on location.